Everybody loves reading about a smart character who wields her intelligence like a battle-ax.

 These tools will let you show how smart your characters are, and let you build super-intelligent characters from scratch.

-1. Leap through the Logic
+1. Skip the Logic

 Writers are cheaters.
 We get to solve problems backwards.